arpit1912/chip8-playzone/Gameplan.md

 ### Implementation Details

-use chrono to check the cycle time once the time is done we can update it(Our PC speed will be quite high)
+use chrono to check the cycle time once the time is done we can update it(Our PC speed will be quite high) Instruction speed of 700 per second is considered good.